xyproto/kitchencalendar/README.md

 Kitchen Calendar is a utility written in Go that can generate PDF files.

-Each year has 52 weeks.
 Each generated PDF document is a calendar for two specific weeks, for example week 7 and 8.

-The utility also takes a list of comma separated names that are used in the weekly overviews.

-This type of calendar can work great if for instance a family of 4, a couple of co-workers or people that are living together needs to collaborate.
+This type of calendar can work great if for instance a family of 4, a couple of co-workers or people that are living together and needs to find a good way to collaborate.

 **By printing out and hanging up the calendars on the kitchen cupboard doors, there are no excuses for not having a good overview of what is happening in the weeks ahead, nor for what has been done or completed.**